GloryyrolG/GloryyrolG.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-Rongyu Chen is a Ph.D. candidate of Computer Science at the [Computer Vision &amp; Machine Learning (CVML) Group@National University of Singapore (NUS)](https://cvml.comp.nus.edu.sg/), fortunately advised by [Dr. Angela Yao](https://www.comp.nus.edu.sg/~ayao/).
+Rongyu Chen is a Ph.D. candidate of Computer Science at the [Computer Vision &amp; Machine Learning (CVML) Group@National University of Singapore, School of Computing (NUS SoC)](https://cvml.comp.nus.edu.sg/), fortunately advised by [Dr. Angela Yao](https://www.comp.nus.edu.sg/~ayao/).
 He is also mentored by [Dr. Linlin Yang](https://www.mu4yang.com/).
 His research interests include,

 - Probabilistic Modeling
 - Generative Models